offalynne/Input/docs/10.0/Functions-(Hotswap).md

 |----------|--------|------------------------------------|
 |`callback`|method  |Method to call when a hotswap occurs|

 Sets a callback to execute when a hotswap occurs.
-The callbac is executed with no parameters.
+The callback is executed with no parameters.

 <!-- tabs:end -->